 This one is simple version of the pumpkin chai cheesecake that we included in our cookbook Cheesecake Love.
 To be honest, I’m not sure which one I love more.
 The chai topping in the book version or the gingersnap crust in this one.

-Making the Best Pumpkin Cheesecake is actually easier than you think.
+Making an easy pumpkin cheesecake is actually easier than you think.
 I know a lot of people have a phobia when it comes to making cheesecake recipes.
 Cheesecake has gotten a bad rap over time because it can be difficult to master.

 I’m here to convince you that making cheesecake is actually easier than you probably think.
 I shared a lot of tips and tricks for baking cheesecake when I made this Vanilla Bean Cheesecake.